 Variations in temperature as we come into the warmer summer months can cause the pressure within your tires to fluctuate from their recommended pressures.
 Manufacturers set these defined pressures with both safety and efficiency in mind, so it’s important to frequently check these are at the correct level before setting off on a trip.

-Typically, with hotter weather comes increased and stronger sunlight, which are the perfect conditions for solar energy generation.
-Implementing a solar system at your home to charge your EV, and particularly one with the ability to sell energy back into the grid, could bring down your cost of EV ownership even further.
+Hotter weather usually means more sunlight, which in turn create the perfect conditions for solar energy generation.
+Implementing a solar system at your home to charge your EV could help bring down your cost of EV ownership even further.